n7tms/MarathonManager.py/notes.md

 # Notes for Marathon Manager

 ## TODO
+- [ ] Store adhoc bibs in an unknown course; list unknowns in a separate "course" (eg. 5K, 12K, Unknown)
+- [ ] Store the order of the checkpoints in a course in a paths table
+- [ ] When calculating lead/last or current location, use the path table so everything is linear

 - [ ] Create the edit siting window and function
 - [ ] need to make sure tick (and quotes?) are not used in queries.
 - [ ] Modify participant table to handle teams (relay)